HazelStack/Project-2-GIFGalaxy/README.md

 # Project-2-GIFGalaxy
 ## Developer: [Hazel Arevalo](https://linkedin.com/in/harevalo123)
-**GIF Galaxy** is an interstellar web application that lets users embark on a cosmic journey through a vast universe of GIFs powered by the Giphy API.
-Like a spacecraft navigating the stars, users can search, discover, and explore countless animated creations scattered across this digital galaxy.
-With dynamic rendering, responsive design, and an intuitive interface, GIF Galaxy turns browsing into a stellar adventure where every click reveals a new animated constellation awaiting discovery.
+**GIF Galaxy** is a web application that allows users to search and explore animated GIFs using the Giphy API.
+The platform features responsive design, dynamic rendering, and an intuitive interface to ensure fast and seamless browsing.
+Users can quickly discover GIFs across a wide range of categories, making GIF Galaxy a simple and efficient tool for finding animated content.
 ## How to Use
 1. Type a keyword into the search bar and click **Search**.
 2. Browse the GIF results displayed in the grid.